Day Trip Rucksack

 Small 10L day trip and museums rucksack

 The roman walled city of Barcino had a Forum with a temple in the middle.
 The Temple of Augustus, MUHBA Temple d'August, is an unknown attraction and a remarkable sight.
-The columns and plinth remains are over 2000 years old and preserved within an interior courtyard of a medieval building in the Gothic Quarter of Barcelona behind the Cathedral in what is called the jewish Quarter, El Call.
+The columns and plinth remains are over 2000 years old and preserved within an interior courtyard of a medieval building in the Gothic Quarter of Barcelona behind the

 The Temple of Augustus was the central religious place of worship within the forum square of old Roman Barcelona (Barcino).
 Roman Forums were always built on the highest point of the city, in Barcelona old town it is Mont Taber, a hillock that was just over 16 metres high.